yukonblue/CoreColor/README.md

 ### RGB Color Space

-The following variations of RGB color spaces are currently supported in this version:
+The following variations of RGB color spaces are currently supported:

 - sRGB
 - Linear sRGB
 - Adobe RGB
 - Display P3

+### Precision and Accuracy

+*CoreColor* was designed to be sufficiently precise in its color modeling, as well as accurate in all color space conversions.

+All color model representations are based on 32-bit floating-point values.
+This achieves sufficient precision and accuracy for the intended audience.

+There is plan to extend the precision to beyond 32-bit floating points, as well as using integer representations for select color models in the future.

 ## License